Bythealex872/XDP-Introduction/README.md

 Functions such as **parse_ethhdr** or **parse_iphdr**, will motify the pointer to the next header , and will also return a struct with the header.
 You can acces that struct to get extra information.

 ### Hands On

-Load into the kernel the xdp-parse.bpf.c for that compile it using clang and load it with the iproute2 utility.
+Take a look at the source code after that load into the kernel the xdp-parse.bpf.c for that compile it using clang and load it with the iproute2 utility.
 For any compilation problem regarding linux headers check the **Problems** section.
 ```
 clang -O2 -target bpf -c xdp-parse.bpf.c -o xdp-parse.bpf.o
 sudo ip link set dev lo xdpgeneric obj xdp-parse.bpf.o sec xdp
 ```
 The provided **udp_client.c** and **udp_server.c** can be used to generate and receive udp frames using the localhost interface and the port 1000.
-As you can see the client is sending UDP frames but the server is not able to receive them.
+As you can see  when the xdp program is loaded the client is sending UDP frames, but the server is not able to receive them.

 Please modify the **xdp-parse.bpf.c** so UDP frames going to the port 1000 are not dropped , the rest of UDP frames should still be dropped.